🎯 10 Best Newsletter Ads This Week (Apr 18-24)

 Why this works:

-To end off this week’s breakdown, we have TLDR’s video ad which uses a brilliant narrative twist.
+To end off this week’s breakdown, we have TLDR’s video ad which uses a perfect narrative twist.

 It shows someone relaxing and enjoying life, seemingly not working hard.
 But the text reveals they’re actually “ahead on everything tech and crushing it at work.”
 This creates immediate curiosity.
 How can someone be both relaxed AND high-performing?

-The reveal that they spend “0 time scrolling reddit or hacker news” to stay informed suggests the newsletter is their secret weapon.
+The reveal that they spend “0 time scrolling Reddit or Hacker News” to stay informed suggests the newsletter is their secret weapon.

 How to apply this concept:

 • Create a surprising narrative that challenges assumptions about work and success.
+This goes against the “hustle culture” mentality and captures attention.

 • Show the lifestyle benefit (relaxation, free time) your newsletter enables, not just the information it provides.
+People subscribe for outcomes.

 Reply